bloominstituteoftechnology/node-api1-project/README.md

 }
 ```

-### Write endpoints to perform the following queries.
+### Write endpoints to perform the following queries

 Inside `index.js` add the code necessary to implement the following _endpoints_: